marcelinorc/opa-lang/README.md

 ###The tool

-**OPA-Lang** is a tool to find abbreviation that can be used by programmers all over the world to dictate code.
-The tool takes three inputs to  generate a set of abbreviations that can be used to dictate a programming language using an speech recognition engine:
+**OPA-Lang** is a tool to find abbreviation that can be used by programmers all over the world to dictate code to an speech recognition engine.
+The tool takes three inputs to  generate the set of abbreviations:

 - The syntax and semantics of a programing language.
 - A confusion matrix describing the likelihood that a phoneme is confused by other.